 Will left over food rot in my koi’s gut over winter?

-This is an age old myth that just isn’t true, as there is no scientific evidence to suggest that matter left in a koi’s gut will rot while they hibernate.
+This is an age-old myth that just isn’t true, as there is no scientific evidence to suggest that matter left in a koi’s gut will rot while they sleep.
 When water temperatures hit 50ºF (10°c) koi will likely stop taking food, when water temperatures hit 40ºF (4°c) koi will slow down even more – but even at this extremely low temperature, their body still functions normally.
-Hibernation does not mean all bodily processes stop, it just means they slow down so less energy and resources are required for each individual function.
+This state does not mean all bodily processes stop, it just means they slow down so less energy and resources are required for each individual function – which is why it’s technically it’s called torpor, not hibernation.
 Just like a koi’s heartbeat, a koi’s gut will continue to slowly process food and will also still house good bacteria essential to keeping the system in balance.
 The gut acts as an active bio-dome, encouraging beneficial bacteria and discouraging harmful bacteria that could potentially cause problems.
 As well as this, at temperatures as low as you see most winters, koi become active refrigerators and do not present as the ideal environments for rotting food (quite the opposite).

 During Early Winter – Treat For Parasites & Infection!

-A final point to take into account, and something that is covered in our full winter care article, is treating for parasites and infections before water temperatures get too low.
-This is common practice during the start of winter and spring, as this is when koi are the most vulnerable to infection due to their lower immune systems while hibernating.
+A final point to take into account, and something that is covered in our full winter care article is treating parasites and infections before water temperatures get too low.
+This is common practice during the start of winter and spring, as this is when koi are the most vulnerable to infection due to their lower immune systems while in torpor.
 Treating your pond for a wide range of parasites, as well as bacterial infections, approx 2 months before water temperatures reach 50ºF (10°c) will ensure koi are protected into spring.

-As a general rule we suggest to treat the pond for both parasites and bacterial infections as soon as daily feeding starts to be reduced, as this indicates the start of a slowing metabolism.
-For parasites we recommend Aqua Meds Aqua Prazi and for bacterial infection API Ponds MelaFix treatment.
-These can be used together in both winter and spring for maximum protection during hibernation and the best kick-start to the new year.
+As a general rule, we suggest treating the pond for both parasites and bacterial infections as soon as daily feeding starts to be reduced, as this indicates the start of a slowing metabolism.
+For parasites we recommend Aqua Med’s Aqua Prazi and for bacterial infection API Pond’s MelaFix treatment.
+These can be used together in both winter and spring for maximum protection during torpor and the best kick-start to the new year.

 What do you feed your koi over winter?
 Wheatgerm or regular food?